NVIDIA/aistore/docs/getting_started.md

 # Getting Started

-You could start running AIS on a single Linux or Mac host.
-Alternatively, or in addition, you could quickly deploy your first AIS cluster on [GCP/GKE](https://cloud.google.com/kubernetes-engine).
+You could run AIS on a single Linux or Mac machine.
+Or, you could quickly deploy your first AIS cluster on [GCP/GKE](https://cloud.google.com/kubernetes-engine) cloud.
 This document introduces these and other supported options and provides quick links for further information.

 Generally, when deciding how to deploy a system like AIS with so many options to choose from, a good place to start would be answering the following two fundamental questions: